-Erectile dysfunction (ED), also called impotence, is a male’s inability to have or maintain an erection.
-Reaching or maintaining an erection occasionally isn’t reason for concern.
-But, frequent ED can cause stress, relationship conflicts, and a loss of self-esteem.
+Erectile dysfunction (ED) is a man’s inability to have or maintain an erection.
+Reaching or maintaining an erection usually isn’t reason for concern.
+But frequent ED can cause stress, relationship conflicts, and a loss of self-esteem.

-Medications for ED include Viagra, Cialis, and Levitra.
-They can effectively treat the condition for many men.
-However, these medications may be unsafe for some men to take, or don’t help relieve symptoms.
+Doctors will often recommend certain medications for ED including Viagra, Cialis, and Levitra.
+These medications can treat ED for many men.
+But these medications may be unsafe for some men to take, or they don’t help relieve symptoms.
 In such cases, testosterone replacement therapy is another helpful option.
-It’s prescribed when ED is caused by reduced levels of testosterone.
+This is prescribed when ED is caused by reduced levels of testosterone.

-Surgical implants or removal of blood vessel blockages may be necessary if neither of those types of medication work.
+Surgical implants or removal of blood vessel blockages may also be necessary if other treatments don’t work.

 You may want to examine your lifestyle with the help of your doctor if a specific medical or psychological cause of ED can’t be found.
 Difficulty having an erection is related to blood flow to the penis.
 Lifestyle habits that reduce the body’s blood flow in general may contribute to ED.

 Healthy lifestyle habits, like those recommended to prevent heart disease, are also useful in preventing ED.
 These include: